What harmful conditions do the guards have? Harmful production factors

 Harmful production factors by profession are set out in Appendix 1.

-Substances * and compounds based on them fall into this category, including dust and gases, physical factors (overload, working postures, electromagnetic radiation, work with a PC, vibration, noise, increased and decreased temperatures), sensory loads (requiring special attention)The medical examination is not necessarily carried out once a year, it can be carried out less often, for example, once every 2 years.
-This is defined by a regulatory document ()The list of doctors who carry out admission to work is indicatedMandatory examinations conducted by specialists are indicated in this column **Based on the studies carried out and the examination of doctors, when diseases are detected, a number of pathological abnormalities are established, with which it is impossible to carry out admission to work
+This category includes substances* and compounds based on them, including dusts and gases, physical factors (overloads, working postures, electromagnetic radiation, work with a PC, vibration, noise, high and low temperatures), sensory loads (requiring special attention)A medical examination is not necessarily carried out once a year; it can be carried out less frequently, for example, once every 2 years.
+This is defined by the regulatory document ()The list of doctors who grant permission to work is indicatedMandatory examinations carried out by specialists are indicated in this column**Based on the research and examination of doctors, when diseases are detected, a number of pathological abnormalities are established that cannot be allowed to work.

 Event organisation

-Important!If an accident occurs with an employee who has not passed a medical examination, then the use of the criminal code is not excluded.
+Important!
+If an accident occurs with an employee who has not passed a medical examination, then the application of the criminal code is possible.

 Useful video

-Harmful and hazardous production factors
+Harmful and dangerous production factors

 Order No. 302n regulates the procedure for conducting inspections and their frequency.
-However, the list of the harmful and dangerous factors themselves, when working with which it is necessary to undergo examinations, is also approved by this order of the Ministry of Health and Social Development of Russia, adopted on 12.04.2011.
+However, the list of the harmful and dangerous factors themselves, when working with which it is necessary to undergo examinations, is also approved by this order of the Ministry of Health and Social Development of Russia, adopted on April 12, 2011.

-Harmful factors by order No. 302n
+Harmful factors according to order No. 302n

-• p / p number;
+• item number;

 • a group of substances that are harmful to health;